zhullyb/monyhar/monyhar/services/network/README.md

 `GetNetworkService()` in `content/browser/network_service_instance_impl.cc`.
 For the utility process code, see `GetIOThreadServiceFactory` in content/utility/services.cc.
 This calls `RunNetworkService()` which creates the `network::NetworkService` instance.
-For more background about Chromium's services architecture, see [Mojo and Services](/docs/mojo_and_services.md).
+For more background about Monyhar's services architecture, see [Mojo and Services](/docs/mojo_and_services.md).

 *In the in-process case*: The browser process starts the network service.
 See